 - the role of the family law professional who is helping you resolve your issue

 - how your lawyers, if any, are involved

 - what information is private or confidential and will not be shared in court

 - how to give documents to your partner or the family law professional

-- how to end the process
+- how you, your partner, or the family law professional can end the process

 - who pays

 The family law professional who is helping you usually drafts the agreement and includes details about you, your partner, and your issues.